Remember remember the fifth of November

 Always the biggest in London, the bonfire in Russia Lane.
 I lived just round the corner from it.
 Every year people could get rid of their old junk, as long as it would burn.
 There were floorboards from the many derelict houses, scaffold boards, old wardrobes, beds, kitchen doors.
 You name it and if it was capable of burning, on it went.
 They cleared out our coal cellar one year.
 It would have taken my dad months to get rid of the accumulated junk that was down there.
 The Russia Lane kids came down and did it in an afternoon for free!
 Just to get fuel for the fire.

 This fire was so big (we are talking around five metres high) that each year they had to guard it night and day.
-This is not a chi ld's imagination either, I can remember it well.
+This is not a child's imagination either, I can remember it well.
 The reason for this security was that there were always other boroughs who weren’t as organised as ours and the only way their fire could beat ours was if they set it alight before it was fully built.
 Yes its true, they actually sent out raiding parties just for that purpose.
-They never succeeded, the people who lived in Quinn Square saw to that, and once caught, there was no way they would return for a second beating!
+They never succeeded, the people who lived in Quinn Square saw to that, and once caught, there was no way they would return for a second hiding!

 So that was it.
 The weeks of waiting were over.
 The big night arrived and you let your own fireworks off with your mates earlier on and now it was out with mum and dad on the debris that is now Calcraft House.
 It was prefabs before that becoming a debris, and then new housing, but that’s another story.
 An hour later Dad had done his duty, lighting at arms length and keeping the box closed.
 Everything had gone according to plan.
 Except for the occasion when the force of a rocket knocked the bottle over.
 Bloody hell!
 Have you ever seen a rocket travel along the ground at speed; go through some ones legs (burning holes in both of his long socks as it went) and end up lodging itself in the under body of a parked Steele's lorry inches from the fuel tank?
 I have, and for once it wasn’t my fault!
 I can remember the blushing of my dad, as the copper in the police car that happened to be crawling past at the time gave him a volley of abuse.
-Police could give you a proper ticking off in those days without the fear of the do-gooder and PC brigade sticking their oar in.
+Police could give you a proper ticking off in those days without the fear of the PC brigade sticking their oar in.

 Anyway, after that we would to Russia Lane to watch the late fireworks.
 The kids would stick lengths of wire into spuds to roast them in the embers.
 The men stood about drinking beer from The Cabin and throwing the empty wooden crates onto the now dying fire.
 The kids all got as black as the ace of spades from the smoke and the now black skins of the potatoes, and suddenly it was all over for another year.
 You could smell the smoke from the pile of ashes on the Russia Lane debris for days after.